Fresh oregano

 2 tablespoons extra virgin olive oil

-1 pound white mushrooms, sliced
+1 lb white mushrooms, sliced

 2 cups finely chopped onion